Schw4lbe/hp-kv/README.md

 ### ContactPopup

-- assign contact popup state for persistant reaction
-- create timer (tbd with costumer)
+- create timer and conditions for popup (tbd with costumer)

 ### ContactSection